education.vic.gov.au

 For schools to apply for Late Enrolment Funding, the young person must be re-engaging with education after the February census and meet the following criteria:

-- not been counted (funded) in a Department of Education school census in the same year and must meet at least one of the following criteria:
+• have not been counted (funded) in a Department of Education school census in the same year and meets at least one of the following criteria:

-- disengaged from school (defined as less than 30% attendance)
+• are disengaged from school (defined as less than 30% attendance, for example, CASES21 attendance data, description of attendance history)

-- not be participating in an approved senior or foundational secondary re-engagement program.
+• are not participating in an approved senior or foundational secondary re-engagement program.

-For schools to be eligible for Senior Secondary Re-engagement Funding, the following criteria must be met:
+To be eligible for Senior Secondary Re-engagement Funding, the young person must:

 Applying for funding